-Over a yearlong period I visited the area three times and below is the first part of a compilation of what you can find on walk around the local neighbourhoods.
+Over a yearlong period, I visited the area three times and below is the first part of a compilation of what you can find on a walk around the local neighbourhoods.

 Near the south entrance to Kowloon Walled City Park lie the few remnants of the City’s original South Gate and its entrance plaques which were discovered after the renegade settlement was demolished in 1993 (check out my previous article for the history).